Nov. 18, 2018

 How, early on, I saw that the writing I liked wasn’t written by adventurers and charismatic celebrities.

 A writing mentor of mine told me once – (this was back when I was starting out: I twenty, he fifty-something, he and I in a place on Second Street in Sausalito) – that he didn’t like “closeted scribblers,” rather he favored the writing of people who have had experience in the real world, unique, important experience.
-In general, he didn’t like “closeted scribblers,” as a class.
-(I think he was alluding, at the time, to the stylists publishing then in The New Yorker.)
+In corralling together “closeted scribblers,” I think he was alluding to the stylists publishing then in The New Yorker.
 I kind of assented, as a young protégé will.
 But I started thinking.
 And I started adding them up and decided I must prefer closeted scribblers.
-To have fought in a war, to have been lost in a jungle, to have hitchhiked across Asia and loved many exotic women, etc., those experiences didn’t necessarily give an author something useful to say about human nature or our particular lives.
+To have fought in a war, to have been lost in a jungle, to have hitchhiked across Asia and loved many exotic women, etc., those experiences didn’t necessarily (tho’ they might!) give an author something useful to say about human nature or our particular lives.
 The people who astonished me, and changed my mind about some things or helped me live, were writers who had, in some important sense, stayed home.
 They’d written about the village, about their families, their neighbors, themselves.
 Or, in the rare instances of those who’d gone out abroad, those exotic places, too, were limned as “their village.”
-The ordinariness and limitation of most great writers’ experience seemed, paradoxically, a boost.
-Maybe the soldiers and explorers were somehow distracted by their life experience, from what matters.
+The ordinariness and the limitedness of most great writers’ experience can be, paradoxically, a boost.
+Maybe the soldiers and explorers can be somehow distracted by their life experience, from what matters.

 I suppose this is a little bit of an apologia pro vita sua, which maybe I’m allowed at this point – because long ago I did make the active decision, and have continued to intervene this way in my own fate: not to go Paris or join the Merchant Marine or hitchhike cross-country.
-I was at my post when I was writing at the Dunkin’ Donuts counter, or the IHOP’s vinyl-upholstered booth, Home of the Bottomless Coffee Pot.
+I was at my post (in my trench, in the saddle) when I was writing at the Dunkin’ Donuts counter, or the IHOP’s vinyl-upholstered booth, Home of the Bottomless Coffee Pot.

 * * * *